El-gibbor/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-python if, else statement and functions
+python if, else statement and functions.